-The Program Executive Office, Assembled Chemical Weapons Alternatives, headquartered at Aberdeen Proving Ground, Maryland, is responsible for safely destroying the remaining U.S. chemical weapons stockpiles at the Colorado and Kentucky sites.
-The U.S. must destroy all the chemical weapons it possesses as a State Party to the Chemical Weapons Convention, a multilateral arms control treaty that entered into force in 1997.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, headquartered at Aberdeen Proving Ground, Maryland, safely destroyed the U.S. chemical weapons stockpile located in Colorado and Kentucky.
+The U.S. destroyed all the chemical weapons it possesses as a State Party to the Chemical Weapons Convention, a multilateral arms control treaty that entered into force in 1997.
 PEO ACWA completed destruction of the chemical weapons stockpile in Kentucky on July 7, 2023, and in Colorado on June 22, 2023.

 In Colorado, the Pueblo Chemical Agent-Destruction Pilot Plant workforce destroyed more than 780,000 projectiles and mortar rounds containing 2,613 U.S. tons of mustard agent.
 The main plant used neutralization followed by biotreatment to destroy a majority of the stockpile in Colorado.
 Meanwhile, explosive destruction technologies augmented operations by destroying problematic munitions.
 The Explosive Destruction System operated from 2015 to 2018 and the Static Detonation Chamber operated from 2022 to 2023.